weeco/documentation/docs/data-management/data-transform.md

 For installation instructions, check our guide on [how to install beta versions](/docs/getting-started/install-preview).
 :::

-Redpanda Data Transforms enable users to perform simple data transformations on topics without leaving the platform, such as capitalizing strings, filtering messages to adhere to GDPR, and etc. This eliminates data going back and forth by removing the need to consume data streams from a separate system for simple transformations.
+Redpanda Data Transforms enable users to perform simple data transformations on topics without leaving the platform, such as capitalizing strings, and filtering messages to adhere to GDPR.
+This eliminates data going back and forth by removing the need to consume data streams from a separate system for simple transformations.

 Redpanda allows you to deploy custom Node.js programs to handle the entire consume-transform-produce cycle for you.
 This is handled by a transformation engine built on top of [Wasm](https://developer.mozilla.org/en-US/docs/WebAssembly) technology.